Mosaic AI announces launch of enterprise B2B support platform

 And finally, if you handle each touchpoint and stage well, renewal becomes predictable rather than stressful.
 When customer needs are met with the right processes based on their size, revenue, and needs throughout the lifecycle, they are far less likely to churn.

-B2C support is primarily reactive, and that’s fine.
-But B2B support teams can’t wait for customers to tell them what’s wrong.
-When it's functioning at its best, B2B support becomes a proactive function.
+B2C support is primarily reactive, and that's fine.
+B2B support can't wait for customers to tell them what's wrong.
+At its best, it becomes a proactive function that prevents issues before they reach the customer.
+In practice, that comes down to three moves:

 In B2B, support touches the entire customer lifecycle.
 This includes sales handoffs, implementation, product adoption, renewal, and expansion.